 - Hyatt Ziva and Hyatt Zilara: Start at 20,000 points per night

-- Small Luxury Hotels: Starts at 12,000 points per night
+- Small Luxury Hotels: Start at 12,000 points per night

 The value of your points can vary based on the number of points required for a hotel stay and the cash price of the same reservation.
 According to our analysis of rewards point values, World of Hyatt points tend to be worth slightly more when you use them to book award stays at luxury hotels in the program.